U.S. Route 441 in Georgia

-U.S. Route 441 (US 441) in the U.S. state of Georgia is a 354.2 mi north–south United States Highway.
+U.S. Route 441 (US 441) in the U.S. state of Georgia is a 354.2 mi north–south United States Highway through the east-central portion of the state.
 It travels from the Florida state line near the Fargo city area to the North Carolina state line, in the northern part of Dillard.
 It is a spur route of US 41, although it has no intersections with its "parent" route within the state.
 It does have an intersection with another spur route of US 41 however, specifically US 341 in McRae–Helena.

 US 441 is signed concurrently with various state highways.
 The highway is concurrent with State Route 89 (SR 89) for the first 56.9 mi.
 Other concurrencies include SR 64 in the Pearson area, SR 31 from south of Pearson to Dublin, SR 30 in the vicinity of McRae–Helena, SR 117 from near Rentz to south of Dublin, SR 19 within Dublin, SR 29 from Dublin to Milledgeville, SR 24 from Milledgeville to northwest of Watkinsville, SR 15 from the Watkinsville area to the North Carolina state line, and SR 365 from Cornelia to Mount Airy.

 Concurrencies of US 441 with US Highways in Georgia include US 221 from south of Pearson to Douglas, US 319 from south of Jacksonville to Dublin, US 280 in the vicinity of McRae–Helena, US 129 from Eatonton to Athens, US 278 in the Madison area, US 29 and US 78 within Athens, US 23 from Cornelia to the North Carolina state line, and US 76 in Clayton.